The federal rule changes November 2, 2026

 Florida properties pre-evaluated and pre-planned for solar compatibility.
 These homes have solar considerations already integrated into the purchase process and financing structure.

 No forms to fill out.
 No sales calls.
-These resources exist to educate Florida homebuyers about timing and structure — the two factors that determine whether solar enhances your home investment or constrains it for 25 years.
+These resources exist to educate Florida buyers and homeowners about the two factors that decide whether solar enhances your home investment or constrains it for 25 years: timing and structure.